Foods from the Americas

 The pineapple, Ananas comosus, is native to south central South America.
 Over thousands of years, the inhabitants spread it throughout South and Central America to the Caribbean.
 Columbus encountered it in the West Indies and brought it to Europe.
 The Spanish also brought it to the Philippines, Hawaii in 1813, Zimbabwe, and Guam.
 Europeans managed to cultivate it in hothouses around 1720.

-The word pineapple first occured in English around 1398 in reference to the cones of conifer trees.
+The word pineapple first occurred in English around 1398 in reference to the cones of conifer trees.
 Since the late 1600s we've called them pine cones.
 When Europeans first saw the tropical fruit in the 1500s, they called them pineapples because of the resemblance to pine cones, which at the time were still called pineapples.

 The pineapple is a bromeliad.
 The plant grows about 3 to 5 feet tall and produces about 200 flowers.
 Flowers range from light purple to red.
 Certain bat-pollinated species only open their flowers at night.
 When pollinated, the berries coalesce together.
 The multiple fruit is arranged in two interlocking helices, eight in one direction, thirteen in the other, each being a Fibonacci number.